typescript-sobrecarga-de-funciones

 1. Define the signatures of the overloaded functions.

-2. Provide a single implementation of the function that handles all combinations of parameters.
+2. Provide a single function implementation that handles all parameter combinations.

 For example